What is international youth work?

 In the wake of two World Wars, the idea arose that international dialogue and exchange between young people could encourage reconciliation and understanding and help create a positive image of post-war Germany.
 Accordingly, international youth work seeks to promote respect for other cultures, enable insights into how people in and outside Europe live, and encourage reconciliation with individuals in countries whose populations suffered under the atrocities committed during World War II.

 These aims and objectives are clearly reflected in the funding regulations and the involved organisations.
 Various bilateral cultural agreements have identified youth exchanges as a valuable foreign policy instrument.
 In addition, a Franco-German Youth Office, a German-Polish Youth Office and a German-Greek Youth Office have been established, alongside a number of bilateral coordination offices for youth exchanges with Israel, the Czech Republic and Russia.
 These organisations serve to promote exchanges between young Germans and young people in countries that used to be at war with Germany.
-The German-Israeli coordination office ConAct exists to promote contacts between young Germans and Israelis.
+The German-Israeli coordination centre ConAct exists to promote contacts between young Germans and Israelis.

 The principle of reciprocity plays an important role in this regard.
 A youth exchange always consists of a visit by Germans abroad and a return visit by the foreign group in Germany.
 That said, international youth work is not limited to exchanges between just two countries.
 There are also a number of multilateral programmes under which young people or experts from three or more countries come together.

 In the late 1980s, the European Union began to promote youth exchanges more systematically.
 In 1988, the then Council of the European Communities launched “Youth for Europe”, its first action programme for youth exchanges.
 Its significance increased in the programme generations that followed in the 1990s.
-Today, over 250,000 experts and young people every year take part in an EU exchange through the EU programmes Erasmus+ Youth in Action and the European Solidarity Corps.
+Today, over 250,000 experts and young people every year take part in an EU exchange through the EU programmes Erasmus+ Youth and the European Solidarity Corps.